-When I told my kids that Auntie Leanne wrote down her recipe and gave it to me so I could post it AND I was making it as a part of our New Year's finger food buffet, they were sooo excited!
+When I told my kids that Auntie Leanne wrote down her recipe and gave it to me so I could post it AND I was making it as a part of our New Year's finger food appetizer buffet, they were sooo excited!
 But when my daughter said, "I can't wait to try them!"
 I was really surprised and confused.
-Apparently she had never actually tried one because they were so popular at our family gatherings, that by the time she got to them, they were all gone!
-I've got good reason to believe that this simple deviled egg recipe will become your new favorite deviled egg too!

-This is a different devilled eggs recipe- it's not your typical.
+If you're looking for different devilled egg recipes, you'll love this because it's not your typical.
 And that's because it has a couple of special ingredients that make it unique.
 My Banh Mi Devilled Eggs are also a unique devilled eggs recipe.
 And if you like it a little spicy, then these ones are for you!
 You'll be amazed at how well the flavors meld.

 How long do deviled eggs last in the fridge?